caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 Now, this one feels much better.
 We went from 2 loops to just 1 in no time, it's almost free profit.

+##### Edge cases

-**Edge cases:** This is an exercise for you.
+This is an exercise for you.
 Think about what edge cases you can encounter and solve them.
 What happens if there's no character repeated?
 The problem didn't say anything about it, it's up to you how to solve it.
 What happens with blank spaces? will that count as a character? if not, then deal with it, make sure you don't count empty characters.
 You can even clean the sentence before the algorithm, it'll make it run faster.

 ##### BigO Analysis

 Just by looking at the code, we can tell we're no longer in the quadratic realm because we got rid of the nested loops.
 We're looping through the sentence just once, char by char.
 At first we had 2 loops which, in the worst case scenario (no char repeated), would end up being O(2n).
 As per BigO properties, O(k*n) is equivalent to O(n) so we have linear time.
 Please remember BigO is a mere measure of how your algorithm performs relative to how the input grows.
 It doesn't imply anything about the absolute run time.
 If O(n) takes 100ms, O(2n) will take 200ms.
 This is irrelevant for performance analysis, though.
-After our second optimization we got rid of the second loop and got and effective and O(n) linear time.
+After our second optimization we got rid of the second loop and got an effective, O(n) linear time.

 To find the space complexity we need to think about the data structures we introduced to solve the problem.
 In this case, we're saving a counter map which, in the worst case, would keep a copy of all the characters in the input string.
-Does this means we have O(n) space complexity?
+Does this mean we have O(n) space complexity?
 Not so fast.
 The maximum size of our map is the number of characters in the alphabet.
 Let's say it's 27.
 Therefore our map will have no more than 27 key-value pairs.
 The space complexity is then O(27), which is effectively equivalent to O(1).

 ##### AHA moment

 You might think the AHA moment for this problem was using the hashmap, same as problem #2.
-But, it was actually when we switched the problem and have it paraphrased in a different way; that's when we found the most performant solution.
-We stopped thinking about "finding the top most repeated" and started thinking about "logging the number of ocurrences per character".
+But, it was actually when we switched the problem and paraphrased it in a different way; that's when we found the most performant solution.
+We stopped thinking about "finding the top most repeated" and started thinking about "logging the number of occurrences per character".
 Then we got ourselves in front of a well known problem: finding the max number in a list.

 Remember this: Always try to boil problems down to subproblems that you already know how to solve.
-In the future, you might find problems that requires you to find repeated elements in lists.
+In the future, you might find problems that require you to find repeated elements in lists.
 You already know it can be done in O(n) with hashmaps.
 That's going to be familiar and will put you one step ahead.

 #### 4. Balanced Brackets

-Let's first draw two basic problem to get us warmed up.
+Let's first draw two basic problems to get us warmed up.

 - **Balanced:** `(4+[1-(-2)])`
 - **Unbalanced:** `[{(5+2)]`

 We'll put names to the brackets just for convenience. () is type P, [] is type Q, and {} is type R.

 Right.
 Let's now try to solve the problem in our brains.
-Our+ eyes ignore all the opening brackets and focus only on the closing ones.
+Our eyes ignore all the opening brackets and focus only on the closing ones.
 I get to the first closing bracket of type P and think "ok, this one should close the last open bracket I saw".
 I keep moving and see another closing bracket, this time of type Q. "right, this one should close the last open bracket I saw, and that last bracket should be of type Q". **I also tend to skip those inner brackets that have already been closed,** because they are already resolved anyways.

 Let's try to implement this same algorithm in pseudocode.
 Notice we're somehow keeping a list in our memory.
 This means we need to add the brackets to a list.
 Also, notice we tend to skip the inner brackets that have been resolved.
-How do we translate this to code? well, "skipping" it means ignoring it, so we don't really need the open brackets that have been resolved; we'll remove resolved brackets.
+How do we translate this to code? well, "skipping it" means ignoring it, so we don't really need the open brackets that have been resolved; we'll remove resolved brackets.

 ```
 brackets = []